wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-7-to-8.md

 4. If you customized the WBS 7 installation, reconcile those changes with the WBS 8 files.
 This includes custom extensions, `Extensions.php`, other files under `config`, and `docker-compose.yml`.
 Keep the WBS 8 files as the base, and update any custom extensions to versions compatible with MediaWiki 1.46.

-5. Pull the latest WBS 8 images and start Wikibase Suite from the new repository root.
+5. Pull the latest WBS 8 images and start WBS from the new repository root.

    ```sh
    docker compose pull